edgy-noodle/mono-repo/helm/cloudflare-tunnel/README.md

 1. Create the tunnel as described in the docs (see [links](#useful-links)).
 2. Grab tunnel details from credentials file (see this [directory](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/tunnel-useful-terms/#default-cloudflared-directory)).
+3. Create a secret from your cert file (see directory above) using the following command:
+`kubectl -n <NAMESPACE> create secret generic <NAME> --from-file <DIRECTORY>/cert.pem`
-3. Create a YAML file with your values.
+4. Create a YAML file with your values.

 ### Installation